Alexa Hepburn, Research Professor, Communication, Director of RUCAL

 Jonathan Potter, Dean, School of Communication & Information

 Dr. Potter was a key figure in the development of discursive psychology, an approach to psychological matters that draws heavily on the methods of conversation analysis.
 He has researched the nature of social science research methods, such as focus groups and interviews.
 When not occupied with academic leadership, his recent work has focused on interaction in telephone helplines, the nature of advice giving, directives and threats in family interaction, and laughter.
 He hopes to write a book that reworks psychology from an interactional perspective.

 Song Hee is a Ph.D. candidate in Communication.
 Her research examines language and social interaction in both ordinary and institutional settings: conversations between family and friends, doctor-patient consultations, and communication among healthcare providers.
 Most recently she focuses on dental consultations in Korea.
 Her work informs our understanding of different communication practices across cultures and across medical specialties.

 Kaicheng Zhan, SC&I PhD Program

-Kaicheng is a first year Ph.D. student in Communication.
+Kaicheng is a Ph.D. candidate in Communication.
 She received two M.A. degrees, one in Linguistics and one in Communication and Rhetorical Studies, both from Syracuse University.
 During her time at Syracuse University, she also received a Certificate of Advanced Studies in Teaching English as a Foreign Language (TEFL).
 Kaicheng’s research focuses on both everyday and institutional interactions in English and Mandarin Chinese, especially those surrounding topics of food, healthfulness and Traditional Chinese Medicine (TCM).